mathematica-mpr/design-d3-training/src/materials/Syllabus.md

 [Interactive Data Visualization for the Web: Chapter 5](http://chimera.labs.oreilly.com/books/1230000000345/ch05.html)

 ##### Assignments
-1. Find a dataset out in the wild that you would like to use for your final project
+1. Find dataset(s) out in the wild that you would like to use for your final project
 2. CODING ASSIGNMENT
 3. *Visualization Critique*:
 - (LINK)[]